cpg1111/cli/README.md

 ### Installation
 We do not have a public binary for Liberty at the moment.
-You are welcome to download the source and run `./build.sh`.
+You are welcome to download the source and run `make`.
 However, this will fail if you don't have the required dependencies.
-We are looking into having a script to download any pre-requisites you'll need to build the source.
+We are looking into having the makefile download any pre-requisites you'll need to build the source.

 ### Getting Started